Space Could Leave You Blind, And Scientists Say They've Finally Figured Out Why

 ١٥ لَقَالُوا إِنَّمَا سُكِّرَتْ أَبْصَارُنَا بَلْ نَحْنُ قَوْمٌ مَسْحُورُونَ

 Sukkirat in Arabic "سُكِّرَتْ " means gotten drunk.
 Dizziness, nausea and blurred vision are common symptoms of getting drunk.
-Today we know that astronauts experience dizziness, nausea and blurred vision.
+Today we know that astronauts experience dizziness, nausea and blurred vision, the same symptoms of being drunk.